-I work well with people who appreciate and are drawn toward a more non traditional or non conventional approach.
+I work well with people who appreciate and are drawn toward a more non traditional and non conventional approach.
 I’m a great fit for the client who would define themselves as an “outside the box” type thinker who appreciates a creative, intuitive and non clinical approach.
-Non clinical, meaning I see my job as more of an artistic one rather than a clinical one.
-I choose this to be the case.
-I’ve put a lot of time and thought into honoring what kind of therapist and coach I’m meant to be.
-It’s taken time to shed the ideals of “how I was taught to be” and “how I thought I was supposed to be” as a professional.
-I can confidently say that my practice is 100% based around how I feel to be most helpful to my clients, not on how I think I should be because I’m a therapist or coach.
+I choose to see my job as more of an artistic one rather than a clinical one.

 My job, as I see it, is to point out your unique perspectives and "stories" that are dictating the choices that you make in your life.
 We all operate based on our belief systems, which then dictates our thoughts and actions and, ultimately, creates the results and reality of our lives.
 In order for us to change habits that are not working, it’s important to gain awareness around what we're telling ourselves.
 This is a mini run down on how change can happen and evolve for you.